coreos/coreos-kubernetes/Documentation/kubelet-wrapper.md

 # Kubelet Wrapper Script

 <div class="k8s-on-tectonic">
 <p class="k8s-on-tectonic-description">This repo is not in alignment with current versions of Kubernetes, and will not be active in the future.
-The CoreOS Kubernetes documentation has been moved to the [tectonic-docs repo](https://github.com/coreos/tectonic-docs/tree/master/Documentation), where it will be published and updated.</p>
+The CoreOS Kubernetes documentation has been moved to the <a href="https://github.com/coreos/tectonic-docs/tree/master/Documentation">tectonic-docs repo</a>, where it will be published and updated.</p>

-<p class="k8s-on-tectonic-description">For tested, maintained, and production-ready Kubernetes instructions, see our [Tectonic Installer documentation](https://coreos.com/tectonic/docs/latest/install/aws/index.html).
+<p class="k8s-on-tectonic-description">For tested, maintained, and production-ready Kubernetes instructions, see our <a href="https://coreos.com/tectonic/docs/latest/install/aws/index.html">Tectonic Installer documentation</a>.
 The Tectonic Installer provides a Terraform-based Kubernetes installation.
 It is open source, uses upstream Kubernetes and can be easily customized.</p>
 </div>

 The kubelet is the orchestrator of containers on each host in the Kubernetes cluster — it starts and stops containers, configures pod mounts, and other low-level, essential tasks.
 In order to accomplish these tasks, the kubelet requires special permissions on the host.